cockroachdb/docs/v19.1/cluster-topology-patterns.md

 - 9 Nodes are spread across 3 regions (`us-west`, `us-central`, `us-east`) within a country (`us`).
 - A client connects to geographically close `app` server via `GSLB`.
 - Inside each region, an `app` server connects to one of the CockroachDB nodes within the region through a software-based `load balancer`.
 - Every region has 3 nodes across 3 datacenters (e.g., `us-west-a`, `us-west-b`, `us-west-c`).
-Note that most cloud providers only have 2 datacenters per region.
+Note that most cloud providers have 3 2 availability zones (i.e., datacenters) per region.
 Each node is started with the `--locality` flag to identify which region it is in:

     ~~~
     --locality=region=us-west,datacenter=us-west-a